 Streamer fly fishing can be tricky as the weed beds start to break up and floating grass can make stripping streamers problematic.
 However, October and November are prime months for streamer fly fishing the lower Madison River.
 We prefer to use floating fly lines or lines with short, slow-sinking tips rather than the more traditional heavily weighted sinking lines.

 The lower Madison River is one of our preferred day-trip destinations for our guided fly fishing trips near Bozeman during the fall months.
-Located about 20 minutes from our meeting point near 4-Corners, the lower Madison is convenient and productive for anglers of all skill levels this time of year.
+Located about 20 minutes from our meeting point near 4-Corners, it is convenient and productive for anglers of all skill levels this time of year.

 Floating and fishing is always preferred as we can cover a lot of water and concentrate our efforts on the best runs and buckets over many miles.
 Wading becomes the standard once the weather begins to turn from fall to winter sometime in late October.